freecores/mips789/readme.txt

-Please run REMOVEDIR.BAT and then enter 'Y' in windows system to remove these empty folders below.
+Please run REMOVEDIR.BAT and then enter 'Y' in windows system to remove these empty folders listed below.

 dbe
 verilog